MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/01-MiniLab_Use_Azure_Portal.md

 ## Profile settings

-1. Select on your name in the top right-hand corner of the portal.
+1. Select on your name in the top right corner of the portal.
 You will see:
     - Your Name
     - Your email
     - "My Mycrosoft account" link